 - The area, especially around Colfax, tends to have higher crime rates

 - As in much of the city, there is a high number of individuals affected by housing insecurity

 Lower Downtown (“LoDo”)

 Lower Downtown, or LoDo, was the first Denver neighborhood I lived in after law school.
-I was coming off of a few years living on the East Coast, and chose it because this is definitely the most big-city-style neighborhood in Denver.
+I was coming off a few years living on the East Coast and chose it because this is definitely the most big-city-style neighborhood in Denver.
 This historic neighborhood puts you right in the middle of the city’s action.

 Pros of LoDo Neighborhood

 - The most vibrant part of the city on any given night

 - Many high rise apartments offer amazing views of the Rocky Mountains

 - Rent or housing prices are relatively expensive